MicrosoftDocs/visualstudio-docs/docs/containers/container-tools-react.md

 If you're using an earlier version of Visual Studio, continue reading to set up debugging with the SPA proxy server.

 The project uses the SPA Proxy during debugging.
 See [Improved single-page app (SPA) templates](https://devblogs.microsoft.com/dotnet/asp-net-core-updates-in-net-6-preview-4/#improved-single-page-app-spa-templates).
 When debugging, the JavaScript client runs on the host machine, but the ASP.NET Core server code runs in the container.
-When published, the proxy is not run, and the client code runs on the same server as the ASP.NET Core code.
+When published, the proxy isn't run, and the client code runs on the same server as the ASP.NET Core code.
 You already have a Debug profile **Docker* that you can use to debug the server code.
 To debug the JavaScript client code, you can create an additional debug profile.
-You'll also need to start the proxy manually from a command prompt when debugging JavaScript.
+You also need to start the proxy manually from a command prompt when debugging JavaScript.
 You can leave it running through multiple debug sessions.

 1. Build the project, if not already built.